NHK: License fee

 NHK is funded by reception fees (受信料, jushinryō), a system analogous to the license fee used in some English-speaking countries.
 The Broadcasting Act which governs NHK's funding stipulates anyone with equipment able to receive NHK must pay.
-The fee is standardized, with discounts for office workers and students who commute, as well a discount for residents of Okinawa prefecture.
-For viewers making annual payments by credit card with no special discounts, the reception fee is 13,600 yen per year for terrestrial reception only, and 24,090 yen per year for both terrestrial and broadcast satellite reception.
+The fee is standardized, with discounts for 6 and 12 monthly payments, as well a different fee rate for residents of Okinawa prefecture.
+For viewers making annual payments by credit card with no special discounts, the reception fee is 12,765 yen per year for terrestrial reception only, and 21,765 yen per year for both terrestrial and broadcast satellite reception.

-However, the Broadcasting Act specifies no punitive actions for nonpayment; as a result, after a rash of NHK-related scandals including an accounting one, the number of people who had not paid the license fee surpassed one million watchers.
+However, the Broadcasting Act specifies no punitive actions for nonpayment; as a result, after a rash of NHK-related scandals including an accounting one, the number of people in 2006 who had not paid the license fee surpassed one million watchers.
 This incident sparked debate over the fairness of the fee system.
-In 2006, the NHK opted to take legal action against those most flagrantly in violation of the law.
+That year, the NHK opted to take legal action against those most flagrantly in violation of the law.
+By fiscal year 2023, the amount of those refusing to pay had gone up to 1.66 million.

 This fee and how it is charged is unpopular with some citizens.
 This led to the formation of the NHK Party (NHK党, NHK tō), also known as N-Koku (N国), a single-issue political party, which has protested this fee with representatives in the upper house.

+In the 2025 fiscal year, NHK will have a projected shortfall of 40 billion yen in license fees.
+But the network seeks to fill the hole left by non-paying and no-television-watching watchers by collecting fees for a new streaming service planned to start at the beginning of the year.
+According to NHK, the new "internet-only" fee of 1,100 yen (USD $7) a month, the same as the broadcast fee, could add around 100 million yen (USD $634,000) to its yearly budget.

 TV programming

 NHK broadcasts a variety of programming.
-The following are noteworthy.